 Blue And Red Companies: How CEO Activism Is Reshaping Workforce Politics

 An era of a new kind of CEO activism appears to be in full swing.
-Think of Nike CEO Mike Parker's decision to feature ads with Colin Kaepernick, the former NFL quarterback turned racial justice activist.
+Think of Nike CEO Mark Parker's decision to feature ads with Colin Kaepernick, the NFL quarterback turned racial justice activist.
 Or Dick's Sporting Goods CEO Ed Stack, who in February pulled assault-style weapons from store shelves and raised the minimum age to buy guns to 21.

-Corporate leaders, who historically stayed silent on policy are increasingly speaking out.
+Corporate leaders, who historically stayed silent on policy, are increasingly speaking out.
 Their statements are directed at consumers, but employees are also responding and it is affecting morale and company culture to recruitment.

-Levi Strauss CEO Chip Bergh says he anticipated empassioned responses, when he made a corporate donation of $1 million toward preventing gun violence last month.
+Levi Strauss & Co.
+CEO Chip Bergh says he anticipated impassioned responses last month when he made a corporate donation of $1 million toward preventing gun violence.

-"I knew I was going to get a lot of hate mail, I knew I was going to get threats, I knew my family was going to get threats, and all of that has happened," he says.
+"I knew I was going to get a lot of hate mail.
+I knew I was going to get threats.
+I knew my family was going to get threats, and all of that has happened," he says.
 "But somebody's got to have the courage to step up and say something needs to be done."

 Some angry emails Bergh responded to came from his own employees, who interpreted the donation as hostile to gun ownership.
-(Bergh, an Army veteran, says it was not).
-He also received support, including from Levi's employees, whose children had been in lock-downs at school because of active shooters.
+(Bergh, an Army veteran, says it was not.)
+He also received support, including from Levi's employees whose children had been in lockdowns at school because of active shooters.

 Either way, he says it is not a move he regrets.
 He says activism — from supporting desegregation to LGBT rights — has long been part of the California-based company's history.